 The work on planning involved providing an en-suite bathroom with walkthrough dressing room to the main bedroom and alterations to the basement area to provide a more satisfactory kitchen and dining area with separate utility area.
 We also re-planned and fully re-furbished the main house bathroom.

-At Basement level all the incoming services were hidden behind specially designed panelling that opens to allow access but creates a much cleaner look to the basement entrance.
-The same light oak floor was carried through the basement including into the new Kitchen supplied by Polform.
+At Basement level all the incoming services are hidden behind specially designed panelling that opens to allow access but creates a much cleaner look to the basement entrance.
+The same light oak floor is carried through the basement including into the new Kitchen supplied by Polform.